Viatris (VTRS) Gains As Market Dips: What You Should Know

-Heading into today, shares of the generic drugmaker had gained 15.33% over the past month, outpacing the Medical sector's gain of 4.57% and the S&P 500's gain of 4.58% in that time.
+Coming into today, shares of the generic drugmaker had gained 16.17% in the past month.
+In that same time, the Medical sector gained 8.62%, while the S&P 500 gained 8.12%.

-Viatris will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Viatris as it approaches its next earnings report date.
+This is expected to be November 7, 2022.
 The company is expected to report EPS of $0.82, down 17.17% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.14 billion, down 8.75% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.14 billion, down 8.75% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.39 per share and revenue of $16.52 billion, which would represent changes of -8.38% and -7.62%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Viatris.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Viatris.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.06% higher within the past month.
-Viatris currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.06% higher.
+Viatris is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Viatris's current valuation metrics, including its Forward P/E ratio of 2.89.
-This represents a discount compared to its industry's average Forward P/E of 17.14.
+Valuation is also important, so investors should note that Viatris has a Forward P/E ratio of 2.99 right now.
+This represents a discount compared to its industry's average Forward P/E of 17.8.

-Also, we should mention that VTRS has a PEG ratio of 0.43.
+Also, we should mention that VTRS has a PEG ratio of 0.44.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-VTRS's industry had an average PEG ratio of 1.51 as of yesterday's close.
+The Medical Services was holding an average PEG ratio of 1.57 at yesterday's closing price.

 The Medical Services industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 82, which puts it in the top 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 84, putting it in the top 34% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.